lightning/bolts/11-payment-encoding.md

 * `p` (1): `data_length` 52.
 256-bit SHA256 payment_hash.
 Preimage of this provides proof of payment
 * `d` (13): `data_length` variable.
 Short description of purpose of payment (UTF-8),  e.g. '1 cup of coffee' or 'ナンセンス 1杯'
 * `n` (19): `data_length` 53.
 33-byte public key of the payee node
 * `h` (23): `data_length` 52.
 256-bit description of purpose of payment (SHA256).
-This is used to commit to an associated description that is too long to fit, such as on a web page.
+This is used to commit to an associated description that is over 639 bytes, but the transport mechanism for the description in that case is transport specific and not defined here.
 * `x` (6): `data_length` variable. `expiry` time in seconds (big-endian).
 Default is 3600 (1 hour) if not specified.
 * `c` (24): `data_length` variable. `min_final_cltv_expiry` to use for the last HTLC in the route.
 Default is 9 if not specified.
 * `f` (9): `data_length` variable, depending on version.
 Fallback on-chain address: for bitcoin, this starts with a 5-bit `version` and contains a witness program or P2PKH or P2SH address.